Select Page

 In Conclusion

-So, to answer the question of whether East or West Berlin was communist, it is clear that East Berlin, and subsequently East Germany, followed a communist regime.
-West Berlin, on the other hand, maintained a democratic system.
-The division of Berlin represented the broader ideological conflict between the Soviet Union and its allies and the Western world during the Cold War.
+Hence, in response to the question of which was communist: East or West Berlin it is evident that East Berlin and, in like manner, East Germany embraced communism.
+While East Berlin was a democracy, West Berlin kept a democratic system.
+Division of Berlin therefore captured the East/West divide epitomized by the Soviet Union and its allies, on one side and the western world on the other side during the Cold War.